 The abandonment of such a study or its adulteration for current political purposes would be a terrible loss to all of humanity.

 Donald Kagan is Sterling Professor Emeritus of Classics and History at Yale University.
 This essay was first delivered as the keynote address at ISI's Eighth Annual Dinner for Western Civilization.
-To subscribe to Modern Age, click here.
+You can subscribe to Modern Age here.